How to Make Gravy Without the Drippings

 Make the roux:

 Reheat the stock if you have refrigerated it overnight.

 Spoon 1/2 cup of the reserved turkey fat into a large saucepan and set the pan over medium heat.
 Slowly whisk in the flour, and cook, stirring, for about 2 minutes to cook the flour.

 Add additional stock, if you like, to bring the gravy to the consistency you prefer.
 Add the salt and pepper and taste.
-Add more salt, if you like.
+Add more salt and pepper to your liking.

 Refrigerate for up to 4 days or freeze for up to 4 months.
 Reheat in a saucepan when ready to use.
-Frozen gravy made without milk or cream like this gravy should not separate upon reheating.
+Frozen gravy made without milk or cream should not separate upon reheating.